wbruntra/react-set/vite-client/GUEST_AUTH_SETUP.md

 - The component gracefully handles both authenticated and guest users
 - Guest data is automatically cleared when users sign in with Google
 - Signout functionality properly cleans up guest data from localStorage

+## Authentication Method Update (June 2025)

+**Issue**: The Firebase redirect authentication method was not working properly across all environments.

+**Solution**: Switched to popup authentication as the default method for all environments.

+**Changes Made**:

+- Modified `handleGoogleSignIn()` to always use popup instead of environment-based selection
+- Updated all components (`Host.tsx`, `Stats.tsx`, `Guest.tsx`) to use `handleGoogleSignIn()` instead of calling `handleGoogleRedirect()` directly
+- Kept `handleGoogleRedirect()` available for testing in advanced options with clear indication it's not working
+- Added TODO comments to fix redirect authentication in the future

+**Benefits**:

+- ✅ Reliable authentication that works in all environments
+- ✅ Consistent user experience
+- ✅ No more auth failures due to redirect issues

+**Future Work**:

+- 🔄 Investigate and fix the redirect authentication method
+- 🔄 Consider making redirect vs popup configurable once redirect is fixed